-I would like to congratulate our General Manager, Jonathan Owen, on the results achieved for the hotel this year, despite ongoing challenges for the hotel and tourism industry.
+I would like to congratulate our General Manager, Jonathan Owen, on the results achieved for the hotel this year, despite the ongoing challenges for the hotel and tourism industry.

-I wish also to record our thanks to our management team and all our staff for their dedication to the hotel during these challenging times.
-All staff continued to deliver a high quality of service to the hotel's customers in difficult circumstances.
+I wish also to record our thanks to our management team and all our staff for their dedication to the hotel.
+All staff continued to deliver the Hydro's renowned quality of service which our customers value so much.